spryker/spryker-shop-core/Bundles/ProductLabelWidget/src/SprykerShop/Yves/ProductLabelWidget/Theme/default/components/molecules/flag/README.md

 # flag (molecule)

-Displays label with short text and icon.
+Displays a label with short text and icon.

 ## Code sample